 https://literaryreview.co.uk/bad-sex-in-fiction-award

-scalap Premium Member almost 2 years ago
+scalap Premium Member about 2 years ago

 Is Nancy saying that her daughter isn’t a good writer?
 Way to be supportive.